 Teacher-in-charge: Mrs. Chandra David

-We continue to seek God’s guidance to instill Christian attitudes and values in our students through worshiping Him.
+We continue to see God’s guidance to instill Christian attitudes and values in our students through worship.

 BUDDHIST STUDENTS ASSOCIATION

 The Buddhist Association which actively functioned in the past had to take a step back due to the disturbing situation in the last two three years.